vijaya33/Slack.WebAPI/README.md

-The Source code in this reopsitory is developed as part of a system design interview question
+The Source code in this reopsitory is developed as part of a system design approach.

 Folder structure of (Backend) this project and solution:
 Slack.WebAPI/
+Slack React Clone.
+(Clone of exisiting Slack application.)

 ├── Controllers/
 │   ├── UserController.cs